Preschool Boycott!

 Parents were so delighted after experiencing the profound joy of spending time with their own

-children, they formed a group of their own, Parents United for Preschoolers (PUP), where they,
+children, they formed a group of their own, Parents United for Preschoolers (PUP),

-and other experts, espouse the benefits of imaginative play and parental involvement.
+where they, and other experts, espouse the benefits of imaginative play and parental involvement.

-being spent on government subsidized preschool-for-all programs.
-Said one young protestor, "I
+representatives chose to protest tax dollars being spent on government subsidized preschool-for-all

-encourage all of my fellow tax deductions to boycott preschool and be sure to accompany their parents
+programs.
+Said one young protestor, "I encourage all of my fellow tax deductions to boycott

 TOT Recommends

-Parents seeking ideas on what to do with their preschoolers on June 6th can get free, fun activities
+Parents seeking ideas on what to do with their preschoolers on April 15th can get free, fun activities

 that encourage a love of learning in the first five years of life by visiting any one of the following